Helen Zahavi: Dirty Weekend

 Zahavi's first novel, Dirty Weekend (1991), caused a media storm on publication: critical reaction was extreme and polarised.
 A half-page article in The Sunday Times questioning the book's morality and the author's sanity set the tone for much of the press comment that followed.
 The book was attacked by Salman Rushdie, defended by Naomi Wolf, and analysed at length in both the broadsheet and popular press.
 Despite initial media hostility, the book went on to be a strong seller in the UK and in Europe.

 Dirty Weekend has been translated into 13 languages, including Chinese, Japanese, Czech and Korean.
 It was shortlisted for the Whitbread First Novel Award and adapted as a film by Michael Winner, the director of Death Wish.
 Zahavi has a screen credit as co-writer and appeared with Winner on an edition of the Channel 4 discussion programme After Dark alongside, among others, the father of the so-called Yorkshire Ripper.

-Zahavi has written three further novels – True Romance (1994) Donna and the Fatman (1998), and Brighton Boy (2013) – which have been widely reviewed and translated.
-Covers of English and foreign-language editions of the author's books also appear there.
+Zahavi has written three further novels – True Romance (1994), Donna and the Fatman (1998), and Brighton Boy (2013) – which have been widely reviewed and translated.